lnvglr/character-diversion/character-diversion.md

 There are a number of platforms for typographic discourse, analogue conferences as well as digital forums, that have language as the basis of their discussions.
 That is not to say, that those formats are purely text based—in fact they are usually supplemented with imagery and specimen PDFs, but the exchange is based on language.

+One of the great struggles of user interface design (frankly, of all design), is finding the balance between on the one hand predicting the user's needs, making smart decisions for them and consequently decluttering the interface and on the other hand giving them the feeling of agency and enabling them to accomplish their specific goals.

 *TypeDrawers* is one of the most popular typography forums, spanning topics on Font Technology, History of Typography, and Type Design Critique.
 The fact that the design of the platform *TypeDrawers* seems to almost be oblivious to its content may be one of its greatest strengths and its weaknesses.
+While it does not force its users into the confines of too specific design, enabling them to use the platform according to their needs, the platform also lacks the tools to intuitively and interactively explore the discussions.

 <img src="/Users/Leon/Sites/character-diversion-mono/documentation/Screenshot 2022-06-14 at 17.15.21.png" alt="Screenshot 2022-06-14 at 17.15.21" style="zoom:30%;" />

-In this sense, *Character Diversion*
+An adequate platform knows its users and knows the topics they discuss and finds a good balance between focussing the tools to what the user predictably seek out to do and leaving room for their particular use of the platform.
+In this sense, *Character Diversion* will be two things: a standalone platform that is simply very specific and a proof of concept for a potential plugin to already existing platforms missing this kind of discourse functionality.

+As a standalone platform it has been designed specifically for critiquing letterforms and discussing their place in the mid term development of typography.

+As a plugin *Character Diversion* could eventually be implemented in a larger typographic forum, with a preexisting community, giving it the possibility to upgrade lively type communities with a tool for very specific type discussions.

+## A Platform for Typographic Discourse

+There are a number of conference formats and forums that that provide a platform for typographic discourse.

+1. Platform

+2.

    1. Enabling people to have this discourse by having an
       1. overview
       2. interactivity

    --

-So I set out to design and develop a platform for people to discuss all typographic topics that can be linked to a specific font file.
-This linking is meant to

-## A Platform for Typographic Discourse

-There are a number of conference formats and forums that that provide a platform for typographic discourse.

-1. Platform

 ### Concept